Case Details

 - Citation: [2024] SGHC 53

-- Court: High Court of the Republic of Singapore (General Division)
+- Court: High Court of the Republic of Singapore

-- Judge: Philip Jeyaretnam J
+- Judges: Philip Jeyaretnam J

-- Legal Areas: Succession and Wills — Codicils; Succession and Wills — Conditions; Succession and Wills — Construction
+- Legal Areas: Succession and Wills — Codicils, Succession and Wills — Conditions, Succession and Wills — Construction

-- Statutes Referenced: Evidence Act (including Evidence Act 1893); Wills Act 1838
+- Statutes Referenced: Evidence Act, Evidence Act 1893, Wills Act 1838

-- Cases Cited: [2023] SGHC 171; [2024] SGHC 53
+- Cases Cited: [2023] SGHC 171, [2024] SGHC 53

-- Judgment Length: 47 pages; 13,964 words
+- Judgment Length: 47 pages, 13,964 words

 Summary

-The court held that Julian was a “surviving grandson” within the intended class under the Grandson Gift Clause, but he did not satisfy the Custody Care and Control Requirement.
-Accordingly, Julian was not entitled to the 20% share of the estate under the will read together with the codicil.
+The court ultimately finds that while Julian is a "surviving grandson" of the Testator falling within the intended class of beneficiaries under the Will, he does not satisfy the condition in the Codicil that he must have been in the custody, care and control of his father.
+Consequently, Julian is not entitled to 20% of the Estate under the Will read with the Codicil.

 What Were the Facts of This Case?

-In or around September 1992, the Testator instructed his solicitor to clarify the meaning of a qualifying “grandson” under that clause.
-The solicitor drafted a codicil, which the Testator signed on 20 October 1992 shortly before undergoing surgery.
-The codicil’s Clause 1(i) restricted the qualifying class to grandsons who were in the custody, care and control of the Testator’s sons, and excluded those who were no longer in such custody, care and control.
-The Testator died on 21 October 1992, and probate was granted in February 1993 to Peng On and Thomas.
+In September 1992, the Testator instructed Mr Nair to draft a codicil to clarify the meaning of a qualifying "grandson" under the Grandson Gift Clause.
+The Codicil, signed by the Testator on 20 October 1992, included the Custody Care and Control Requirement, which restricted the qualifying class of beneficiaries to grandsons who were in the custody, care and control of the Testator's sons.
+The Testator passed away on 21 October 1992.

-After the Testator’s death, Julian’s family circumstances changed.
-In January 1992, Peng On left Japan and moved to Singapore.
-Julian and his mother remained in Japan initially.
-Later, in December 1993, Julian’s mother left Japan to live in Hong Kong, while Julian remained behind in Japan.
-In 1999, Julian’s mother commenced divorce proceedings against Peng On in Hong Kong.
-A divorce decree nisi was granted on 22 October 1999, ordering that Julian would be in the custody of his mother, with reasonable access to Peng On.
-The decree nisi became absolute on 9 December 1999.
+In December 1993, Julian's mother left Japan to live in Hong Kong, while Julian remained in Japan.
+In 1999, Julian's mother filed for divorce against Peng On in the Hong Kong District Court, and the court granted a divorce decree nisi that placed Julian in the custody of his mother, with reasonable access granted to Peng On.

 What Were the Key Legal Issues?